Ultimate guide to travel vaccinations

 Vaccinations you’ll need to pay for include:

-Will my travel insurance cover me if I fall ill and haven’t had the relevant vaccine?
+Will my travel insurance cover me if I become ill and haven’t had the relevant vaccine?

 If the vaccination would have prevented an illness you get abroad, you won’t be covered by travel insurance

-It’s important to follow the Foreign & Commonwealth Office’s and your doctor’s advice.
+It’s important to follow the advice of the Foreign, Commonwealth and Development Office (FCDO) and your doctor.

 This includes getting all recommended vaccinations and inoculations and taking enough of your prescription medication with you to cover the time you’re away.